ClarkMcGrew/edep-sim/README.md

 # edep-sim : An Energy Deposition Simulation

 The energy deposition simulation is a wrapper around the GEANT4 particle propagation simulation and is intended as a tool to simulate all of the particle propagation and geometry related issues.
-Be aware that the sequence of random numbers depends on the floating point accuracy of the machine, so given runs are machine dependent and may not be reproducible.
+GEANT4 is an excellent toolkit, but it requires you to provide the main programs, as well as the input, and output tools.
+This has proven to be a very good design choice; unfortunately, it means that there is no standard wrapper code.
+I've found myself using (and writing) almost identical input/output wrappers several times, so edep-sim is intended to provide a general starting point and allow users to concentrate on the physics.
+As a standalone program, edep-sim provides a simple ROOT based file format which will record the output of GEANT4.
+It can also be linked as a library into another application, and makes the same information as a class.

 This documentation assumes that you have a passing familiarity with how to write GEANT4 macro control files.